Chapter 4

 Let us notice the following verses,

-5-7 By how they dressed and received praise and honor from others, they considered themselves to be holy and righteous.
+5-7 … They considered themselves to be holy and righteous by how they dressed, received praise and honor from others.
 In other words instead of seeking God's glory they sought after their own.
 They did this by seeking after the approval and admiration from other men.

 Matthew 23:23-28